dmitriz/api-testing/README.md

 # API Request Builder Contract Test Example

-This repository demonstrates contract testing for both API consumers (using a request builder) and API providers (using an Express server) with OpenAPI specifications.
+This repository demonstrates API provider contract testing using an Express server implementation validated against OpenAPI specifications.
+It shows how to ensure your API implementation correctly follows its OpenAPI contract using Dredd for automated validation.

 ## Project Overview